effectivebpmwithjbossbpm/chapter-5-rules-demo/README.md

 =============================
 This is an example project for the Effective Business Process Management with JBoss BPM book, used in chapter 5.
-It is a project to automate the installation of the product JBoss BPM Suite with preconfigured admin user and sane project defaults along with the rules example projects installed for you to explore.
+It is a project to automate the installation of the product JBoss BPM Suite with preconfigured admin user and sane project defaults along with the rules examples covered in this chapter.

 Option 1 - Install on your machine